r4space/sUAS-ODK-forms/README.md

 ###Step1: Setup your phone
 1. Install ODK on your phone (just search the play)
 2. Configure ODK on your phone to connect to **my** server hosting these example forms:
--- In the app go t "General Settings" > "Configure platform settings" > URL -- Paste: http://138.68.56.54:8080/ODKAggregate/
+-- In the app go to "General Settings" > "Configure platform settings" > URL -- Paste: http://138.68.56.54:8080/ODKAggregate/
 ![](./images/Android3s.png)